KyloIO/kylo-docs/installation/EMR5.15PersistentClusterWithEdgeNode.rst

 The Kylo team provides two ways to deploy Kylo with EMR

- 1. On an edge node with a persistent cluster
+ 1. Deploy Kylo to an edge node with an existing persistent EMR cluster.
+There is an S3 ingest template that will ingest data in S3 and land data in S3 which allows you to avoid passing data through NiFi.
- 2. An enterprise plugin that will spin up an EMR cluster, store all data in S3, and terminate the cluster on a scheduled basis.
+ 2. Deploy the Kylo enterprise EMR plugin which is a set of Nifi processors, Nifi templates and scripts that are designed to aid in the management of an EMR cluster to provide the ability to start, stop or check status of and EMR cluster from within Nifi.
+In conjunction with a modified S3 Standard Ingest Template, Kylo effectively provides an ephemeral cluster that can be as large as needed for processing and the permanence and the reliability of storing all resources in S3.

-This guide provides instructions on how to configure Kylo to communicate with a persistent EMR cluster.
+This guide provides instructions on how to configure Kylo to communicate with a persistent EMR cluster (Option #1).
 If you are interested in learning more about the EMR enterprise plugin please |Teradata_support_link|

 This guide will help you do you following: